iornstein/Condenser/README.md

 - [ ] Consider saving the current url when said time expires.
 - [ ] Identify a more limited set of permissions
 - [ ] What happens when you visit the pages when the website is NOT blocked?
-- [ ] guard.js seems to need some love.
+- [ ] guard.ts seems to need some love.
 I don't like the multiple if/else statements.

 ##### Version 1.3
 - [ ] Genericize the reddit redirect.
 Have no more explicit mentions of reddit